You’ve likely seen ads for the Stealth Core Trainer dynamic plank board all over Facebook and Instagram.

 What Games are Included with Premium?

 Here is a quick list of the extra games included with your premium subscription.
-Also note that they plan to add more as time goes on.
+Also note that they are currently adding a new game every month.

 It’s like PacMan that you control with your plank.